mu-semtech/delta-notifier/README.md

 The exported property contains an array of definitions, each linking a match to a callback.

   - `match`: Pattern to match against.
 Any supplied key must match, anything unspecified is ignored.
+This should be an array but if it's an array with only one object, you may set the object directly as a short form.
+The type "variable" is introduced on top of the triple results json format to bind across triple patterns.
   - `match.subject`: Matches the subject.
 Both `type` and `value` may be specified.
   - `match.predicate`: Matches the predicade.
 Both `type` and `value` may be specified.
   - `match.object`: Matches the object.
 Both `type` and `value` may be specified.
-  - `extendedMatch`: A list of patterns to match against.
-All supplied patterns must match in the delta.
-    A special type `"variable"` can be used in patterns, variables with the same `value` will match to the same value.
   - `callback`: The place to inform about a matched delta
   - `callback.url`: URL to inform about a match
   - `callback.method`: Method to use when informing about a match